mikeyjk/barrc/README.md

 'barrc'

+Performance is so heinous.
+Destroy it with fire.

 Intends to replace the need for writing bash scripts manually to customise bar.

 C# because I wanted a simple introduction to the language prior to my final semester of university.